 Robbie Coltrane preempts his role as Hagrid 13 years early.

-Robbie takes the place of the three spirits and explains that, while his job usually involves getting crooked misers to reform their ways, he just wanted to say stop by and say hello.
+Robbie explains that, while his job usually involves getting crooked misers to reform their ways, he just wanted to say stop by and say hello.
 How does Robbie make them reform?
 He shows them visions of their ancestors.
-It quickly becomes clear that the whole reason to adapt A Christmas Carol was to show little scenes from Blackadders 2 and 3 (4 hadn’t yet been released).
-It does bring into question how exactly showing someone what their ancestors were like gets them to realise the errors of the ways but then this is the whole point of the special, as it has the opposite effect on Blackadder.
+This does bring into question how exactly showing someone their ancestors gets them to realise the errors of the ways but then this is borne out in the special as it has the opposite effect on Blackadder.

 The little clips we get from Elizabethan and Regency Blackadder are nice little 6 minute condensed sitcom A-plots with all the faff cut out.
 They’re shallow but very good for what they are.

 The third segment is set in distant future after Blackadder asks what his life would be like if he became bad: